Variational Positive-incentive Noise: How Noise Benefits Models: Related Work

-There is another kind of popular learnable augmentation method \cite{VAT,IMSAT}, which is widely applied in recent years: adversarial training.
-Adversarial training \cite{AdversarialTraining} is a hot topic to promote the robustness of deep models.
+Adversarial training \cite{AdversarialTraining} is another kind of popular learnable augmentation method \cite{VAT,IMSAT}, which is widely applied in recent years.
+It is a hot topic to enhance the robustness of deep models.
 It aims at adding perturbations (namely adversarial attack), during training deep models, to the input of neural network to lead the network to output the incorrect prediction with high confidence.
 For example, FSGM \cite{FSGM}, a white-box method, generates the attack regarding the gradient of $\bm x$.
 One pixel attack \cite{BlackBoxAttack}, a black-box method, only changes a pixel of an input image.
 The procedure of adversarial training is somewhat similar to $\pi$-noise.
 The primary difference is the purpose and impact of noise.
 The perturbations for adversarial attack are used to fool base models while $\pi$-noise is employed to enhance base models.
 From the optimization aspect, adversarial perturbations try to maximize the loss while $\pi$-noise can be regarded as minimizing it instead.
 Under the $\pi$-noise framework \cite{Pi-Noise}, adversarial perturbations should be classified as pure noise.